OnroerendErfgoed/pyramid_skosprovider/docs/usage.rst

         providers = skos.get_providers()
         # ...

+Since this only works for globally configured registries, it's not the preferred way.
 Alternatively you can get the registry as an attribute of a pyramid request:

 .. code-block:: python

-    from pyramid_skosprovider import get_skos_registry

     def my_view(request):
         skos = request.skos_registry